assembler-institute/react-phase/README.md

 ## 🔗 Authors
-This code was developed by Jose Torres at a live-coding 🙌💪
+This code was developed by Iuliia Nova at a live-coding 🙌💪

 | Contributor | Github profile
 | ------------------------| -----------------------------------------------------------------------|